frontendadci/react-file-viewer/README.md

 viewer fetching or rendering the requested resource.
 This is a place where you can pass a callback for a logging utility.

+`withCredentials` bool [optional]: indicates whether or not cross-site Access-Control requests should be made using credentials such as cookies, authorization headers or TLS client certificates.

 `errorComponent` react element [optional]: A component to render in case of error instead of the default error component that comes packaged with react-file-viewer.